Protecting Your Loved Ones Preserving Your Assets

 • Set up powers of attorney and create helpful wills

-• Enlisting the help of an experienced attorney
+• Enlisting the help of an experienced long-term care attorney

 Strategies for Protecting Assets from Medicaid